MerginMaps/docs/src/manage/permissions.md

 # Permissions

-There are several levels of permissions to control access to your projects in Mergin.
+There are several levels of permissions to control access to your projects in <MainPlatformName />.

 ## Public and private projects

 A private project is a project that only you and those who you choose to share the project with will have access to the files, history and settings.
-A public project is a project that everyone (including those who are not registered with Mergin) can view the data and project history.
+A public project is a project that everyone (including those who are not registered with <MainPlatformName />) can view the data and project history.
 They cannot contribute to your public project unless you have shared the project with them with write access (see below for permissions)

 ## Project permissions

-There are three levels of permissions when you share a project with other Mergin users:
+There are three levels of permissions when you share a project with other <MainPlatformName /> users:

 - **Read**: users will be able to view the project data and [history](./project-details.md)
 - **Write**: in addition to the **Read** access, users can edit data (adding/removing/updating files and features).
 This is the most appropriate permission level you should assign to those who you want to contribute to your projects